Mrmayman/bytemuncher/README.md

 bytemuncher methods for it, such as:
 - Reading various signed/unsigned integer types in various endianness (see `bytemuncher::Endianness`).
 - Reading floating point values in various endianness.
-- Reading strings in various formats
+- Reading strings in various formats (UTF-8, MUTF-8, UCS-2, raw bytes)
+  from various storage types (Null terminated, length prefix, newline, ...)

 For more information, see the documentation of `bytemuncher::Muncher` and its methods.